-The art gallery is a community art gallery located within the Open Eye Figure Theater.
+The art gallery is a community art gallery located within the Open Eye Figure Theatre.
 Our mission is to establish a physical space for a supportive creative community where experimentation, theory and practice converge.
+Interested in showing your work at Open Eye?
+Contact us at firstname.lastname@example.org.

 By Mary Ludington